dahvyd-wing/NN_lecture/README.md

 1) Predict the classes for the fashion data set
-2) Predict the position of the planets as a function of time for the dataset that can be downloaded at the following link: https://www.dropbox.com/s/uahmj0rr37629jd/planets_trajectories.npz?dl=0 The data set has the orbits of 4 planets each time step is 1e-4 years and the position coordinate is given in A.U.
+2) Predict the position of the planets as a function of time for the dataset that can be downloaded at the following link: https://www.dropbox.com/s/uahmj0rr37629jd/planets_trajectories.npz?dl=0 you can load the data set with the following line: data = np.load('planets_trajectories.npz')

+The data set has the orbits of 4 planets each time step is 1e-4 years and the position coordinate is given in A.U.

 In doing these projects you may want to consider topics such as: